+Amo unts in \$000

-Assumed gross proceeds \$ 12,000
+Assumed gross proceeds \$ 10,000

-Underwriting discounts, commissions and other expenses of the Offering \$ (1,445)
+Underwriting discounts, commissions and other expenses of the Offering \$ (1,232)

-Net proceeds \$ 10,555
+Net proceeds \$ 8,768

 Research and development:

-Operations \$ 2,177
+Operations \$ 1,870

-Preparation, launch and partial conduct of AV-101 Phase 2b MDD Study \$ 4,813
+Preparation, launch and partial conduct of AV-101 Phase 2b MDD Study \$ 3,562

-Nonclinical development of stem cell technology platform drug \$ 522
+Nonclinical development of stem cell technology platform drug \$ 507

-Total research and development \$ 7,512
+Total research and development \$ 5,939

-General and administrative, working capital and other general corporate purposes, including payment of accounts payable \$ 3,043
+General and administrative, working capital and other general corporate purposes, including payment of accounts payable \$ 2,829

-\$ 10,555
+\$ 8,768

 Although we expect net proceeds from this Offering to provide sufficient funding for our operations through the release of topline results of our fully-funded, NIH-sponsored Phase 2a MDD Study, anticipated in the second quarter of 2017, as well as the launch and conduct of a substantial portion of our Phase 2b MDD Study, the net proceeds from the Offering will not be sufficient to complete the Phase 2b MDD Study unless we also receive, prior to the end of the second quarter of 2017, proceeds resulting from the exercise of a substantial portion of the warrants in this Offering and the underwriters exercise their option to purchase additional shares and warrants.
-Assuming no exercise of the warrants acquired in this Offering and no exercise of the underwriters' option to purchase additional shares and warrants, we believe an additional \$10.0 million to \$12.0 million will be required prior to the end of the second quarter of 2017 in order to complete the Phase 2b MDD Study.
+Assuming no exercise of the warrants acquired in this Offering and no exercise of the underwriters' option to purchase additional shares and warrants.
+Assuming no exercise of the warrants acquired in this Offering and no exercise of the underwriters' option to purchase additional \$10.0 million to \$12.0 million will be required prior to the end of the second quarter of 2017 in order to complete the Phase 2b MDD Study.
 No assurances can be provided that such additional capital will be available to us when necessary, on reasonable terms, or at all.
 In the event we are unable to raise such additional capital, our operations will be negatively and materially affected.